-The Diavik Diamond Mine (also referred to as the Diavik mine or Mine) is located on East Island, a 17 km2 island on Lac de Gras, NWT, approximately 300 km northeast of Yellowknife (64°31' North, 110° 20' West) (Figure 1.1-1).
+The Diavik Diamond Mine (also referred to as the Diavik mine or Mine) is located on East Island, a 17 km2 island in Lac de Gras, NWT, approximately 300 km northeast of Yellowknife (64°31' North, 110° 20' West) (Figure 1.1-1).
 The area is remote, and major freight is trucked over a seasonal winter road from Yellowknife.
 Worker access is by aircraft.
 The Diavik mine involves the mining of four diamond bearing kimberlite pipes.
-The pipes, designated as A154N, A154S, A418, and A21, are located directly offshore of East Island (Figure 1.1-2).
-The A418 underground was decommissioned in 2022 and filling of mine workings with processed kimberlite started in 2023.
-All mining, diamond recovery, support activities, and infrastructure (roads, pipes, water and waste management facilities, accommodation complex, and airstrip) are located on the East Island (Figure 1.1-2).
+The pipes, designated as A154N, A154S, A418 and A21, are located directly offshore of East Island (Figure 1.1-2).
+All mining, diamond recovery, support activities and infrastructure (roads, pipes, water and waste management facilities, accommodation complex and airstrip) are located on the East Island (Figure 1.1-2).
 At full development, the Mine is predicted to have a physical footprint of 12.76 km2.
-Since May 2023, the Diavik Diamond Mine is a fully underground operation.

 The Diavik Diamonds Project Environmental Assessment documents were formally submitted to the Federal Government in September 1998, and in early November 1999 the federal Minister of the Environment approved the Diavik Diamonds Project for permitting and licensing.
 On March 8, 2000, the Environmental Agreement was signed and the Department of Indian Affairs and Northern Development, now Crown-Indigenous Relations and Northern Affairs Canada, issued permits to allow Diavik Diamond Mines (2012) Inc. (DDMI or Diavik) to begin construction activities.
 The Mine started production in January 2003, producing approximately 3.8 million carats in 2003.
 Full production began in 2004 with a production target of 7 to 8 million carats.
-Diavik is scheduled to phase into Closure in 2026.
+It is expected that the Mine will produce approximately 107 million carats of diamonds over a 16- to 22-year mine life.